biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 In general, `reduce` would like `op` to be commutative (`op(a, b) == op(b, a)`) and associative (`op(op(a, b), c) == op(a, op(b, c))`).
 If not, the behavior is *non-deterministic*.
 Now, how many times do you see the standard uses the word "non-deterministic"?
-I'll take it anytime over "undefined behavior"!
+I'll take it anytime over "undefined"!

 Oh, did I mention that `reduce` lives in `<numeric>` as well?